 - Multiple Jobs Worksheet — Step 2(b) on page 3

 - Deductions Worksheet — Step 4(b) on page 3

 If you already have a W-4 on file for your existing job, you do not need to change anything yet.
-However, if you started a new job recently, plan to make any personal life status adjustments, or want to increase or decrease your amount withheld, you will need to fill out the new W-4 form.
+However, if you started a new job recently, plan to make any personal life status adjustments or want to increase or decrease your amount withheld, you will need to fill out a new W-4 form.

 How To Fill Out a W-4